 Honey transforms cocktails in ways that simple syrup never could.
 When it interacts with alcohol, it enhances existing flavours while adding layers of complexity that keep customers coming back for more.

-Once you understand how to work with home properly in your cocktails, you’ll wonder why you ever bothered with artificial sweeteners.
+Once you understand how to make honey syrup for cocktails, you’ll wonder why you ever bothered with artificial sweeteners.

 The biggest challenge with honey in cocktails is getting it to mix properly.
 Cold honey is too thick to incorporate smoothly, creating lumps that settle at the bottom of drinks.